-We are dependent on third parties to manufacture and distribute our pharmaceutical products who may not fulfill their obligations.
+\ We are dependent on third parties to manufacture and distribute our pharmaceutical products who may not fulfill their obligations.

 We have no manufacturing capabilities and rely on third party manufacturers who are sole source suppliers for manufacturing of Chenodal® and Thiola®, respectively.
 In addition, we plan to rely on a third party for manufacturing of Cholbam®.
-The facilities used by our third party manufacturers must be approved by the FDA.
+The facilities used by our third party manufacturers must be approved by the FDA, or in the case of Kolbam in the European Union, the European Medicines Agency ("EMA").
 Our dependence on third parties for the manufacture of our products may harm our profit margin on the sale of products and our ability to deliver products on a timely and competitive basis.
 If our third party manufacturers are unable to manufacture to specifications or in compliance with applicable regulatory requirements, our ability to commercialize our products will be adversely impacted and could affect our ability to gain market acceptance for our products and negatively impact our revenues.